elastic/kibana/rfcs/text/0011_persistable_state_service.md

 ## Handling corrupt state

-This is up to the registrator, but we will try to come up with a good recomendation.
+In current proposal handling of corrupt state is up to the implementator of PersistableStateDefinition.
+State incoming to migrate function could not match with version string provided so author should validate the incoming state first.

 ## EnhacedDrilldownEmbeddableInput